Treide1/flow-template/README.md

 In general, you can unbind/untrack keys and dynamically change key bindings during runtime.

-### Graphics pipeline effects (FX)
+### Render Pipeline and FxRepo

-Start with `val fxRepo = FxRepo { … }` and configure your fx repository.
+Start with `val renderPipeline = RenderPipeline(widht, height, drawer)` and init a render pipeline with a visual effect repository `fxRepo` and some standard renderTargets/colorBuffers prepared.

-Provides a setup for the graphics pipeline, similar to vanilla OPENRNDR `compose { … }` blocks.
+Provides a setup for a graphics pipeline, similar to vanilla OPENRNDR `compose { … }` blocks.
-Those seem to be inefficient, however.
+Those seem to be wasteful with resources, however.
 So I wrote my own wrapper.

-Define your effect `chain` and apply during your procedure.
+Define your effect chain with `fxRepo` and apply during your procedure.
 Typically at the end, but hey - no on is stopping you to use it in the beginning or the middle.
 Or multiple times.

 # Appendix